abdulazeezabdullahi492-ux/Network-configuration-/README.md

 ## Scenario

 A small organization has two departments, each with its own switched LAN.
 The departments need to communicate with each other while remaining on separate subnets, with a central router providing inter-department connectivity.
+Department A is further split into two VLANs to demonstrate segmentation within a single department.

 ## Requirements